nasa-jpl/FlightView/documentation/FlightView Installation Manual.md

 ```
 *Note: It may be necessary to reinstall the kernel headers if the OS kernel is updated.*

+If a library cannot be found, it may have changed version numbers.
+Use the ```apt search``` command to locate the missing dependency.

 <details open>
 <summary><strong>Using gstreamer vs. rtpnextgen</strong></summary>
 RTP support is provided via two libraries: gstreamer, and rtpnextgen.
 If using gstreamer, additional steps are requierd to patch it for 16-big grayscale support.
 If using rtpnextgen, gstreamer still needs to be installed, but can be installed via apt without a patch.